 Google AdWords API vs Google Ads API: The Differences and Similarities

 The new Google Ads API is a new programmatic interface that lets users access the Google Ads platform directly.
-So, we will delve into a few technical bits, but don’t freak just yet—we will make it easy.
+So, while we will delve into a few technical bits, don’t freak yet—we will make it easy if you.

 Let’s start with the new features.

 User Access Management is a new feature that allows the admin to query the users who have access to a specific Google Ads account to get details like the user ID, role, email address, etc., through the query, CustomerUserAccess.
 As an administrator, you can change their access levels and do a lot more admin things.

 Another new feature that was introduced with the new Google Ads API is the Optimization Score and Recommendations.
 From the customer and campaign level, you can estimate how your account is performing and get relevant recommendations with the recommendations feature.

 Performance Max campaigns are another new campaign-type feature that helps marketers dynamically allocate budgets to all the Google Ads products.
 It will improve your performance by removing the tedious work of setting and managing multiple campaign types.